Hi there, I'm Thiemo.

 Picture of Thiemo

-I am a tenure-track Research Assistant Professor for Digital Technology Management and lead of the Human-Centered AI-based Systems (HAIS) Lab at Bern University of Applied Sciences in Bern, Switzerland.
+I am a Research Professor for Information Systems and head of the Human-Centered AI-based Systems (HAIS) Lab at the Institute of Digital Technology Management at Bern University of Applied Sciences in Bern, Switzerland.
+More information about HAIS Lab at our lab website.

-My research lies in the general area of Human-Computer Interaction with influences from Natural Language Processing, and Machine Learning.
-I strive to understand how humans perceive, interact, and learn with intelligent tools.
+My research lies in the general area of Information Systems and Human-Computer Interaction with influences from Natural Language Processing and Machine Learning.
+I strive to understand how humans perceive, interact, collaborate and learn with intelligent tools.
 Based on these insights, I build adaptive user interfaces that go beyond static and rule-based interaction to advance the capabilities when working and learning in the digital world.

-Specifically, I am driven by the vast opportunities to enhance and improve pedagogical scenarios based on recent advantages in Natural Language Processing and Machine Learning to enable humans to learn self-reliant and individually independent of an educator or their background.
+Specifically, I am driven by the vast opportunities to enhance and improve organizational processes, human work, or pedagogical scenarios based on recent advances in Natural Language Processing and Machine Learning to enable humans to work and learn self-reliantly and independently of an educator or their background.
 To do so, I use techniques from Artificial Intelligence (AI) to build AI-powered education tools.
-My research follows three connected main lines of work: 1) create and study pedagogical conversational agents or intelligent writing support systems to improve educational scenarios, 2) explore methods and techniques to model student performance in numerical or textual data, and 3) build computational approaches that control when, where and how to provide students intelligent feedback and self-evaluation.
+My research follows three connected main lines of work: 1) create and study conversational agents or intelligent writing support systems to improve human work or educational scenarios, 2) explore methods and techniques to model human skills to adopt and enrich work or learning processes (e.g., reading, writing or others) and 3) build computational approaches that control when, where and how to provide humans with intelligent support, feedback or tutoring.
+My work is funded by the Swiss National Science Foundation, the European Commission, and the Swiss Innovation Agency, and I have led interdisciplinary projects that integrate cutting-edge AI methods into real-world applications, e.g., with several AI startups in Bern.

 I believe in the power of collaboration for building better AI-based systems.
 If you are interested in my work, please contact me via LinkedIn.